The poem below is a villanelle I wrote based on Elizabeth Bishop’s sublime work “One Art.”

 The art of loving is not so hard to master.

-I’ve loved four cities, lovely ones.
+I’ve loved six cities, lovely ones.
 And, vaster,

-some realms I’ve roamed, two rivers, a continent.
+some realms I’ve roamed, three rivers, a continent.

 Now gone, I miss them, but leaving them was no disaster.